-The fuse box is located under the front access cover.
+The fuses 1 are located under the front access cover.
+Removal of the inner storage compartment is required to gain access.
 If a fuse is blown, turn off the main switch and install a new fuse of the specified amperage.
 Turn on the main switch.
 If the fuse immediately blows again, contact your dealer.